Finnoy Travel - Travel Stories and Reviews

 Costs

 A return ferry ticket to Tallinn costs about 50 euros.
 You may need a few euros more for public transportation in Helsinki and Tallinn.
-A delicious lunch in Tallinn costs less than 15 euros and drinks in bars are affordable.
+A delicious lunch in Tallinn costs less than 15 euros, and drinks in bars are affordable.
 Tickets to museums are moderately priced.
-Together, 100 euros is enough to make a perfect day trip from Helsinki to Tallinn including all necessary costs.
+Together, 100 euros is enough to make a perfect day trip from Helsinki to Tallinn, including all necessary costs.

 Things to See in Tallinn